 Capitol School Speech-Language Program:

-Language Stimulation: Vanessa Gonzales returns for a second year as lead speech-language pathologist in the Language Stim class.
+Level 1: Vanessa Gonzales returns for a third year as lead speech-language pathologist, this year in the Level 1 class.

-Vanessa loves working with the youngest members of our program and enjoys the progress
+Vanessa loves working with the young members of our program and enjoys the progress

 they make each week.
 Prior to joining the Capitol School team, Vanessa worked as an SLP in a variety of settings (private clinic, school, daycare, home, and assisted/independent living).
 Most of her experience is based in language, articulation/phonology, fluency, and social skills.
 Vanessa graduated with a Master of Arts (Research) degree in Communication Sciences and Disorders from Saint Louis University and has a Bachelor of Science degree in Communication Disorders from Texas State University.
 Vanessa holds a Texas License and ASHA certification in speech-language pathology.